krish-k1301/riff-apart/README.md

 **built by a guitarist who got tired of bad stems**

 A full-stack music source separation app powered by Meta's HTDemucs.
-Upload any song, get 6 isolated stems — vocals, drums, bass, guitar, piano, other — all downloadable, no login required.
+Upload any song, get 6 isolated stems i.e. vocals, drums, bass, guitar, piano, other.
+All downloadable, no login required.

 ---

-## The story

-It started with *Beete Lamhe* by KK.
-The guitar intro on that track is something else , the tone, the phrasing, everything about it was stuck in my head.
-As a guitarist I wanted to figure out exactly what was going on in that part so I could dial in the same tone on my multiprocessor.

-I found a YouTube lesson for it, but tone is a whole different problem.
-I needed to actually hear the isolated guitar ,no vocals, no drums, just the guitar sitting in the mix.
-So I went to one of those online stem separators.
-It worked.
-But it wouldn't let me download the isolated track, capped me at 1 minute without logging in, and I was too lazy to log in.

-So I built Riff Apart instead.

 > Deployment coming soon.